 CFA will be accepting Expressions of Interest throughout the year.
+Fill out an Expression of Interest here!

 Find your provincial farm organization’s contact details on our Members Page.